 Social media communities for businesses are useful because you can help your customers and followers to build a sense of community around your product, service, or mission, and really make an impact.
-With tools like social media you can build your brand literally anywhere.
-Facebook, LinkedIn, and Instagram provide a platform to exchange information between knowledge seekers and those with who have knowledge to share.
+With tools like social media, you can build your brand literally anywhere.
+Facebook, LinkedIn, and Instagram provide a platform to exchange information between knowledge seekers and those with who have the knowledge to share.
 These network effects are experienced across companies that sell goods, are service-oriented organizations, and even not-for-profit and for-profit organizations alike.

 Profile vs. Page vs. Group:

 First, it’s important to distinguish between these different types of resources.
-A Profile is where you share information about yourself, such as your interests, photos, videos, current city and hometown.
-A Page is where artists, public figures, businesses, brands, organizations and nonprofits can connect with their fans or customers.
+A Profile is where you share information about yourself, such as your interests, photos, videos, current city, and hometown.
+A Page is where artists, public figures, businesses, brands, organizations, and nonprofits can connect with their fans or customers.
 A Group is a place to communicate about shared interests.
 You can customize the group’s privacy settings depending on who you want to be able to join and see the group.

 The power of a Facebook Group and Page:

 A group is a great way to pool your resources collectively.
-You are no longer the only one communicating to your customers.
+You are no longer the only one communicating with your customers.
 Now your customers can interact and can even serve as a resource to one another.
 What’s most important is that your group is useful, easy to engage in, and provides value.
 To create a productive Group, establish guidelines for members and identify a moderator.
 To learn more about Facebook groups read this helpful article.